Skip to Main Content

 When you shop for joint personal loans, here are some of the most important criteria to consider:

-• Co-borrower option: Not every personal loan provider offers a co-borrower option.
+• Co-borrower option: Not every personal loan provider lets you apply with a co-borrower.
 Look for banks, credit unions, and online lenders that offer joint personal loans.

 • Fees: Many lenders charge fees for personal loans, including origination fees, processing fees, and late fees.
-Origination fees are usually a percentage of your total loan amount (1% to 10% is a common range) that is taken from your loan before you receive the money.
-For example, if you borrow $1,000 with a 5% disbursement fee, the lender will automatically deduct the $50 origination fee and disburse the remaining $950 to you.
+An origination fee is usually a percentage of your total loan amount (1% to 10% is a common range) that is taken from your loan before you receive the money.
+For example, if you borrow $1,000 with a 5% origination fee, the lender will automatically deduct the $50 origination fee and disburse the remaining $950 to you.

 • Repayment term: This is how long you will be making your monthly payments on the loan, usually anywhere from 1 year to 7 years (or more, depending on the lender and loan purpose).
-Longer terms generally mean lower monthly payments, but a higher overall cost to the loan over time.
-It’s usually best to find the shortest term you can where you still know you can comfortably afford the monthly payment.
+Longer terms generally mean lower monthly payments, but a higher overall cost.
+Choose the shortest term with a payment you can comfortably afford.

-• Loan amount: If you’re looking for a particularly small or large personal loan, you’ll want to find a lender who can accommodate that.
+• Loan amount: If you're looking for a particularly small or large personal loan, find a lender that offers the amount you need.
 Prequalify with multiple lenders to get a sense of how much of a personal loan you can get.
 If you have a low credit score, a small income, or a high debt-to-income ratio, you may struggle to find a lender that will lend you a large (or any) amount.

-• Time to fund: If you need money fast, look up the lender’s average funding time, which is how long it will take from when you apply for the loan to when the money arrives in your bank account.
-Some lenders take longer than others, but remember, things like delays in providing documentation, what time of day you apply, and your bank’s policies can all impact when you receive your money.
-Depending on the lender, you could receive your funds as soon as the same or next business day.
+• Time to fund: If you need money fast, look for the lender's average funding time.
+Some lenders like LightStream and SoFi can send money the same day you apply, but most take 1 to 3 business days once you're approved.
+Things like delays in providing documentation, what time of day you apply, and your bank's policies can all impact when you receive your money.

 Co-borrower vs. cosigner